BigMikeM/reacto-problems/tree-traversal.md

 - Interviewee does not need to write the "node" function, but should be aware of the structure of a node

-- Be sure to have your interviewee sketch an example tree
+- Be sure to have your interviewee sketch the example tree

 ---

 ### AC

-- Push a recursive solution

 - Remind them that each child of a tree node is it's own tree

 ---